 1. Personal Satisfaction

-The biggest reward when achieving self-sufficiency is knowing that you can grow your own food, learn new things, and live free from others.
+The biggest reward when achieving self-sufficiency is knowing that you can grow your own food on your own land, learn new things, and live free from others.
 It gives one the highest form of personal satisfaction.
 It gives one a greater sense of self-worth.

 2. Political Independence